-Home / News & Events / Creating a Corona Vaccine – how IP rights may play a part in its protection
+Home / News & Articles / Creating a Corona Vaccine – how IP rights may play a part in its protection

 As the world faces unprecedented challenges caused by the SARS-Cov-2 virus, we look at the science behind vaccine technology being investigated and how intellectual property (IP) rights may play a part in its protection.